-Read also: Xbox Series X review: A legend in the making
+Read also: Xbox Series X review

 Just as Microsoft giveth, it also taketh away.
 Games are frequently removed from the service, but all save data (and purchased DLC) is retained.
 You will, however, have to purchase the game to access them.

 You can also share Xbox Game Pass Ultimate with other users on your home Xbox.
 This works just like Xbox Live Gold.
 All you have to do is designate a home Xbox, which you can learn how to do here.